 Any matters currently scheduled for hearing between the date of this notice and September 1, 2021, will proceed by way of virtual hearing (file hearing or videoconference [and/or teleconference] or a combination of both).

 Any pending matters for which a hearing date has yet to be assigned will also proceed by way of virtual hearing, for as long as this Practice Direction remains in effect.

 The Tribunal will confer with the parties in order to determine the optimal procedure for virtual hearings.
 The Tribunal retains the discretion in all circumstances to order the manner in which a virtual hearing will be conducted.

 However, the Tribunal may, in its discretion, order that a matter be heard by way of in-person hearing, either on its own motion or if a party demonstrates that there are special circumstances which justify an in-person hearing.
 Any request by a party for an in-person hearing must be made to the Tribunal by way of motion demonstrating that special circumstances exist.

 For example, special circumstances may arise if a party demonstrates that irreparable harm will be caused to the party, the merits of its case, or its ability to present that case, unless an in-person hearing is held.
 The agreement or consent of the parties that an in-person hearing is preferable or optimal does not constitute special circumstances.
 The Tribunal expects that special circumstances will be extremely rare and exceptional.
-If the Tribunal determines that special circumstances exist, the in-person hearing will be scheduled by the Chairperson of the Tribunal, to be held on or after November 2, 2020, subject to the easing of the COVID-19 restrictions at ATSSC work sites.
+If the Tribunal determines that special circumstances exist, the in-person hearing will be scheduled by the Chairperson of the Tribunal, to be held no earlier than February 1, 2021, subject to the easing of the COVID-19 restrictions at ATSSC work sites.